 Once upon a time I made underground rap music under the name PreciseHero.
 It was a name I dreamed up one night and since then, I just kinda rolled with it.
-I started off as just a rapper, then I got more into production, and then I dropped the PreciseHero thing.
-Here’s a rundown of my run under the moniker…:
+I started off as just a rapper, then I got more into production, and then I put the PreciseHero thing on hold for a bit.
+Here’s a rundown of my early run under the moniker…:

 Notes: After releasing a vinyl called, “modest signal”, I compiled more material to create this release.
 Originally released via P-Vine Records, this was the project that got my name out beyond my small circle of friends.
 This project came about around the time that indie/backpack rap was on the rise & listening back to it in 2015, I can clearly hear that it was of that era.